Hospital Kuala Lumpur MRT station: Location

-Istana Budaya and the National Art Gallery are near the station.
+Titiwangsa Lake Gardens, Istana Budaya and the National Art Gallery are near the station.

 Exits and entrances

 This station consists of 2 entrances and 1 proposed entrance.
 Entrance A is located within the Hospital Kuala Lumpur grounds, while Entrance B is located next to the Istana Budaya and the famous Titiwangsa Lake.

 Feeder buses

 Rapid KL 402 from LRT/MRT Maluri to LRT/MRT/Monorail Titiwangsa.